lukaCvitanovic/Obisdian/Add Provinces Into Clasic.md

 		- [x] Find the correct names for the these provinces
 			- Added `name` property for real province name
 			- Added code for provinces that are not available with [iso-3166-2](https://www.npmjs.com/package/iso-3166-2) package
-- [ ] Extract province codes from Workday
+- [x] Extract province codes from Workday
-- [ ] Compare Workday province codes with generated ones
+- [x] Compare Workday province codes with generated ones
-- [ ] Test SLQ structure for one province
+- [x] Test SLQ structure for one province
-- [ ] Create a SQL that will be run by migration and will add missing [[Workday]] provinces
+- [x] Create a SQL that will be run by migration and will add missing [[Workday]] provinces
-	- Would need country code that missing provinces belong to
+	- [X] Would need country code that missing provinces belong to
-	- Province code and name of the missing provinces
+	- [X] Province code and name of the missing provinces
+	- [X] Create migration file for each country
+- [x] Remove migration files for countries that already have proince codes
+	- Bahamas
+	- Chile
+	- Cote d’Ivoire
+	- Egypt
+	- France
+	- Iceland
+	- Nicaragua
+	- Nigeria
+	- Peru
+	- South Africa
+	- Tanzania
+	- Ukraine
+	- United States
+	- Vietnam
+	- Zimbabwe
+- [X] Moved migration files into release 55 folder

 ## Territories
 - These territories are associated with existing countries